Getting Around Seattle

 One of Washington’s most popular natural tourist sites, Snoqualmie Falls, lays less than an hour’s drive from Seattle.
 Named for the Snoqualmie Tribe on whose land it sits, this 270-foot majestic waterfall is known for the spraying mist that surrounds its base, which the natives believed carried prayers to the heavens.
 The falls today are surrounded by a two-acre park and double-tiered viewing area to provide spectacular views and ample hiking space along the Snoqualmie River, but are still owned by the tribe and are recognized on the National Register of Historic Places.

 Caught in the rain and looking for a good indoor attraction?
 It happens.
 Thankfully, Seattle is home to the world’s largest independent, non-profit air and space museum so you can spend a rainy day with your head in the clouds.
-The museum features over 175 aircrafts and spacecrafts as well as millions of historical photos and artifacts and an extensive library.
+The museum features over 175 aircraft and spacecraft as well as millions of historical photos and artifacts and an extensive library.
 Whether you’re a space enthusiast, a military history buff, or a kid who wishes they could fly there is something for everyone at this ever-expanding museum.

 Scroll to Top